Code-Institute-Submissions/NFox13-MS2-Resubmittal/README.md

 - As an app provider, I would like to offer walking attire at a reduced rate to members of the walking group and perhaps add an ecommerce section to the app in the future
 - As an app provider, I would like to promote a healthier lifestyle

+## Future improvements
+- To improve on the app with more time I would like to include a forum for people to comment to arrange walks between members and also a calculator for calculating membership and an option to sign up and pay membership.
+- I would also like to add an ecommerce section to promote and sell walking clothing and accessories and maybe healthy foods.

 # Testing

+### Navigation

+All links were checked and work as intended.

+#### Mobile Navigation

+A hamburger style collapse is in operation for users on small screen devices.

+#### Desktop Navigation

+A full width navbar is in operation allowing users to see their options in an easy to follow format.

+### Responsiveness

+This application was tested for responsiveness across a variety of devices to ensure content remained readable and editable on various screen sizes.

+The navigation, layout and various functionalities were tested across various screen sizes with Chrome Developer Tools.

+These tests were performed on the following devices and browsers:

+    Samsung Internet on Samsung Galaxy S7
+    Chrome and Firefox on Windows based 15" Laptop Chrome and Firefox on Windows based 24" Desktop

+Tests were conducted by various friends and family.

 Website has been tested using [GTmetrix](https://gtmetrix.com/) see results below:
 ![Website Speed Test Results](assets/images/gtmetrix1.jpg)
 ![Website Speed Test Results](assets/images/gtmetrix2.jpg)